10 Dodgy Health Claims on Food Packages that people with Type 1 need to know

 9. Energy food

 You need sugar for energy.
 The thing that the people who promote this fail to explain is why fat is bad when it has twice as much energy per gram as sugar.
 And no, sugar is not the preferred fuel of the body.
 That is for another blog.
 The statement, ‘ You need sugar for energy’ is tricky to refute without a detailed explanation.
 By this time people have become bored and tuned out.
 But it is generally untrue.
 At least 95% if you are keto-adapted.
 If you have a hypo, then refined sugar is mandatory to rescue it.
 That’s the 5%.
 If you are carbohydrate adapted, it’s different.
-Because if you are doing an endurance sport, then you will run out of energy after about an hour and a half as your sugar stores are known as glycogen run out, true.
+Because if you are doing an endurance sport, then you will run out of energy after about an hour and a half as your sugar stores known as glycogen run out, true.
 Then you will need sugar to keep going.
 But if you are doing anything strenuous for less than an hour, you do NOT need to eat sugar for energy.
 If you are keto-adapted, then you do NOT need sugar for energy at all.
 You happily burn fat—day after day as required.
 The average adult has 20,000 calories of fat ready for use as energy.
-It is your internal battery.
-10 average days of stored energy.
+It is your internal battery. with 10 average days of stored energy.
 The sugar energy store of glycogen is a puny 2000 calories by comparison.
 It’s not even enough for a marathon.
 And that is the maximum also if you are carb ‘stacked.’
-But just because carbers need sugar for long-distance, they should not make that a universal rule.
+But just because people who consume high amounts of carbohydrates need sugar for long-distance, they should not make that a universal rule.
 On a different note, you might need sugar to satisfy a sugar addiction, and that is a serious and very different matter.

 10. One of your five a day

 This 1990’s advertising slogan was a very successful attempt by the greengrocers to boost sales.
 Now, there is nothing wrong with fruit and veg.
 But 5-a-day has no scientific basis whatsoever.
 But that is the most common answer people put on surveys of how much fruit and veg they eat.
 We humans do like to please!
 But why pick 5?
 Pluck any number out of the air that you want.
 Why not choose one a day if you hate veg.
 A hundred million if you love them.
 These numbers are just as scientifically valid as five a day, as there is no evidence for any of them.
 Plant nutrients and called phytonutrients.
 They are marketed as a good thing.
 But they might not all be.
 Find what works for you.
 Some people are tricky with some fruits and veg.
 Type 1’s need to be smart with fruit and veg.
 They are a natural pairing and are pleasing to say.
 But they are a diverse group, spinach and mangos, for example, have little in common.
 Type 1’s will be looking mostly at the carbs in fruit and veg.
 So, Type 1’s will be looking to eat berry fruit and mainly green veg.
 A cupped handful of berry fruits and a generous amount of green veg.
-That’s the very low carb way.
+That’s the very low-carb way.
 One a day, five a day, a hundred million a day.
 Just make it low carb.